buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 Higher proof beers or liquors impose a higher modifier on the Saving Throw.

-The Narrator can decide to manage a *tipsy* creature only through *roleplaying*.
+The Game Master can decide to manage a *tipsy* creature only through *roleplaying*.

 ## Diseases